Enhanced homotopy theory for period integrals of smooth projective hypersurfaces

 \subsection{A flat connection on the tangent bundle of a formal deformation space}

-Here we will show that the system of differential equation \hodi\ can be reformulated to give a flat connection on the tangent bundle of a formal deformation space.
+Here we will show that the system of differential equations \hodi\ can be reformulated to give a flat connection on the tangent bundle of a formal deformation space.
 The proposition \ref{defmoduli}, (a) says that the deformation functor $\mathfrak{Def}_{(\cA,\ud \ell^K)}$ is pro-representable by $\widehat{SH}$.
-Thus we can consider a formal deformation space $\cM$ attached to the universal deformation ring $\widehat{SH}$ of $\de$ so that $\Omega^0(\cM)=\widehat{SH}$.
+Thus we can consider a formal deformation space $\cM$ attached to the universal deformation ring $\widehat{SH}$ of $\de$ so that $\Omega^0(\cM)=\widehat{SH}$, i.e. $\cM$ is the formal spectrum of $\widehat{SH}$.
 Let $\TM$ be the tangent bundle of $\cM$ and $\CTM$ be the cotangent bundle of $\cM$.
 Let $\G(\cM,\TM)$ be the $\Bbbk$-space of global sections of $\TM$ and $\Omega^p(\cM)$ be the $\Bbbk$-space of differential $p$-forms on $\cM$.
 We list some important properties of the 3-tensor $A_{\a\b}{}^\g(\ud t)_\G$ in \hodi, which we use to prove the existence of a flat connection on $\TM$.

 \bel The 3-tensor $A_{\a\b}{}^\g:=A_{\a\b}{}^\g(\ud t)_\G$ in Theorem \ref{diff} satisfies the following properties.